Anthropologist + Writer

-As an Anthropologist, I explore the beliefs, behaviors, stories and journeys that complicate, challenge and define us.
-I apply this background to my entrepreneurial work across consumer research, non-fiction writing and social good.
+As an anthropologist, I explore the beliefs, behaviors, stories and journeys that complicate, challenge and define us.
+My work spans consumer research, global ethnography, narrative non-fiction writing and social entrepreneurship.

-I bring two decades of experience in UX strategy + consumer insights to my work as a freelance consultant.
+I bring two decades of experience in UX strategy + design research to my work as a freelance consultant.
 My clients are typically product teams in Fortunate 500 companies looking for unique, culturally embedded, and nuanced understandings to shape their strategies.

 I’ve worked extensively in areas including artificial intelligence, mobile tech, social media, health+wellness, education, and entertainment.
 Consumer audiences I have worked with include bleeding edge tech users, basketball players, teen fashionistas, senior citizens, people living on less than a dollar a day, and Louisiana bayou fishermen.

 My clients have included: Facebook, Microsoft, Google, Under Armour, Descente, Netflix, Nickelodeon, Motorola, eBay, Coursera, Kohler, and the CDC.